xseano/Arraybuffer/README.md

 Example on how to use buffers to send *pure* WebSocket messages in **HTML5** and **NodeJS**

 # Usage
-Just run `sh start.sh` or double click on it (Windows :P) in /server/
+Just run `sh start.sh` in /server/